 HIV may seem a lot like diabetes or high blood pressure.
 All of them are chronic diseases that are managed with daily medications.
-However, health care providers seem to worry more when patients miss doses of their HIV medicines compared with other medicines.
+However, providers seem to worry more when patients miss doses of their HIV drugs compared with other medicines.
 Why is this?

 When you miss taking your diabetes or high blood pressure medicines, your blood sugar and blood pressure go up.
 When you restart the medicines, they go back down again.
 It's generally not good for your body to go through those kinds of ups and downs, so it is best to take high blood pressure and diabetes medicines every day.

 HIV medicines are a little different because they fight a virus that is living inside you.
-When you forget to take your HIV medicines, the virus makes copies of itself very quickly.
-Some of the copies are made sloppily and end up with slight changes that help the virus resist HIV medicines.
-These mutated viruses can remain alive even when you put HIV medicine back into your bloodstream.
+When you forget to take your HIV treatments, the virus makes copies of itself very quickly.
+Some of the copies end up with slight changes that help the virus resist HIV drugs.
+These mutated viruses can remain alive even when you put HIV drug back into your bloodstream.
 This is known as resistance.
-If you take your HIV medicine every day and your viral load is undetectable, the virus is not making copies of itself, and there is little chance of developing resistance.
+If you take your HIV drugs every day and your viral load is undetectable, the virus is not making copies of itself, and there is little chance of developing resistance.

 The nitty-gritty practice of adherence